 We conduct substantially all of our operations in South Africa through joint ventures with third parties and may enter into additional joint ventures in the future.
 Our joint venture agreements generally provide that the joint venture partners will equally share voting control on all significant matters to come before the joint venture.
 Our joint venture partners may have interests that are different from ours which may result in conflicting views as to the conduct of the business of the joint venture.
-In the event that we have a disagreement with a joint venture partner as to the resolution of a particular issue to come before the joint venture, or as to the management or conduct of the business of the joint venture in general, we may not be able to resolve such disagreement in our favor and such disagreement could have a material adverse effect on our interest in the joint venture or the business of the joint venture in general.
+In the event that we have a disagreement with a joint venture partner as to the resolution of a particular issue to come before the joint venture, or as to the management or conduct of the business of the joint venture, or as to the management or conduct of the business of the joint venture, or as to the management or conduct of the business of the joint venture in general, we may not be able to resolve such disagreement in our favor and such disagreement could have a material adverse effect on our interest in the joint venture or the business of the joint venture in general.